 NOTE: Baby A and Baby B were the clinical names used by the Dr’s during this time.
 Ryan and I had discussed names for the girls but were keeping these private and so I will refer to them as Baby A and Baby B until later posts.

 In that first appointment Dr. Espinoza informed us that we were in the very early stages of TTTS, Stage 1 to be exact.
 Our daughters shared blood vessels across the placenta that caused a fluid imbalance and a discordance of blood flow and nutrients to the girls.
-Baby A was our “recipient twin” receiving a large amount of fluid and nutrients.
-Baby B was our “donor twin” and was slowly becoming a stuck twin with very little amniotic fluid around her and was struggling to grow without the nutrients she needed.
+Madeline was our larger, “recipient twin” receiving a large amount of fluid and nutrients.
+Holland was our “donor twin” and was slowly becoming a “stuck twin” with very little amniotic fluid around her and was struggling to grow without the nutrients she needed.

-At this point Baby A had 8.1 cm of fluid and our smaller Baby B had 2.3 cm of fluid.
+At this point Madeline had 8.1 cm of fluid and our smaller Holland had 2.3 cm of fluid.
 They had a growth difference of 22%.

 Staging Twin-Twin Transfusion Syndrome

 - Stage I: Significant difference in amniotic fluid volume in each twin’s sac

 - Stage II: Inability to see the smaller baby’s bladder by ultrasound